Adldap2/Adldap2/docs/models/root-dse.md

 ## Getting the Root DSE

-To get the Root DSE of your AD server, call the `getRootDse()` method off a new search:
+To get the Root DSE of your LDAP server, call the `getRootDse()` method off a new search:

 ```php
 $rootDse = $provider->search()->getRootDse();